Man, oh man, oh man…Sweet potato hummus in June? Why not! At last, summer is full of beach and backyard snacking.

 Alex showed up from work, folded laundry and poured us our favourite club soda.
 He is good at that.
 And supporting Hollister…

 Smokiness of the sweet potato hummus comes from chipotle pepper.
 It is a very spicy vegetable (fruit?).
-Long time ago I bought a tiny 4 oz jar, primarily for making my favourite turkey chili ever.
+Long time ago I bought a tiny 4 oz jar, primarily for making healthy turkey chili.
 Then I emptied the contents into a glass container lining with parchment paper between the layers and froze.
 So, whenever I need a chipotle pepper I defrost the jar for a bit and scoop off what I need.
 Layers prevent peppers from sticking into one big ice ball.

 - 1 medium (1 1/2 cups) sweet potato, cubed